From source

 When using Redis for the queue you have to use a queue worker to process the jobs.

-You should use a process manager like supervisord to keep the worker running.
-Check the Laravel documentationopen in new window for more information.
+to keep the worker running.
+Check the Laravel documentation for more information.

 You can also start the worker with the following command: